 Smith entered the contest looking to test himself and find out, in his words “if the media made Mike Tyson.”
 And find out he would, in their 12 round contest.
 With many pundits believing a knockout was likely by the devastating boxer from Brooklyn New York.

 In a 12 round fight, Tyson would eventually emerge the victor.
-But the fans were left with somewhat of a lackluster taste in their mouths.
-As throughout the fight, Smith had provided very little in the way of offense.
+But the fans were left with somewhat of a lacklustre taste in their mouths.
+As throughout the fight, Smith had provided very little in the way of offence.
 Using his longer reach to tangle up Tyson as he tried to implement his inside boxing.

 Following the victory, Tyson would go on to comment;

 “When I was trying to put the punches together he grabbed.
 This hurts boxing.
 This is show business.
 People expect a performance.”

 This Day March 7, 1987 Mike Tyson Vs James Smith.

 - Iron Mike wins unification fight at the Hilton Hotel in Las Vegas.

 - James Smith 233 lbs by UD in round 12 of 12

 - Location: Las Vegas Hilton, Outdoor Arena, Las Vegas, Nevada, USA